 Bhagavan Das on the Evils Of Nationalism

-Bhagavad Das, witness to some historical changes in his time, is seeing that nationalism has degenerated, and this is the context of his critique.
+Bhagavan Das, witness to some historical changes in his time, is seeing that nationalism has degenerated, and this is the context of his critique.
 Bhagavan Das states in the section EVILS OF NATIONALISM:

 Unfortunately for Bhagavan Das, he does not live into the 1960s, or better yet the 1990s.
-As of today, the same he says of nationalism has happened in turn to internationalism.
+As of today, the same negative things he says about nationalism has happened in turn to internationalism.
 Internationalism has lost its face of humanism, and merely represents universal planetary Western-style identity dominating and forcing itself on the world in the name of democracy.

-Although, in our attempts to retreat to mystical subjectivism, we have forgotten, or have not learned how politically-minded these people were.
-How much they were dedicated to beliefs they each believed could better society.
+In our attempts to retreat to mystical subjectivism, some of us have forgotten, or deliberately closed their eyes to the fact how politically-minded and motivated these people were; and how much different spiritual groups were dedicated to beliefs they each believed could better society.
 So, each of them thought differently.
-Blavatsky involved directly and intimately with Italian nationalism and Garibaldi and Mazzini (called by some scholars pre-fascist and a political terrorist of guerilla tactic) of the Risorgimento for example.
+Blavatsky was intimately with Italian nationalism and Garibaldi and Mazzini (called by some scholars pre-fascist and a political terrorist of guerilla tactic) of the Risorgimento.
 One of H.P.
 Blavatsky teachers and associate, the Polish Jewish Kabbalist, under the pseudonym of Max Théon was a political idealist, his wife, Alma Théon (born Mary Ware and later known as The Mother) tells us in her writings.
 He desired to mould society on the basis of Plato’s republic.

 Annie Besant was political from the beginning before Theosophy.
 This did not stop once she was a Theosophist.
 Alice Bailey, a former Theosophist, was political.
 Her books contain plenty of political ideas and proposals.

 Alice Bailey formulates the entire internationalist idea of the “New World Order” in the 1920s in her books long before George H.W.
 Bush’s 1991 Speech.
 However, because people have not studied the history, and carry a dangerous misconception that Alice Bailey and Annie Besant are continuations of the ideas of the woman (H.P.B.) they claim gave them authority, though she did not and it can be proven she did not, any person is able to fill in the gaps with conspiracy.
-Therefore, I cannot run and say ‘there is no politics there.
-We do not discuss politics.’
-It is a lie.
+Therefore, I cannot run and say ‘there is no politics there.’
+This would be a lie.

-Das’s writings were great and highly detailed, but the thinking of Bhagavan Das is to my mind natural given the long history, culture and many religions, orders and sects living side-by-side in India.
-This thinking however did not appear to translate well in Western European and American culture because its history mostly deals with the contention between Christian denominations and sects (e.g., the history and development of religious pluralism in the U.S.), rather than in India with Jainism, Sikhism, Islam, Hinduism, etc.
+Das’s writings were great and highly detailed, but the thinking of Bhagavan Das is to my mind natural given the long history, peoples, cultures that lived side-by-side in India.
+I believe though, that this thinking however did not translate well in Western European and American culture, because this history mostly deals with the contention between Christian denominations and sects (e.g., the history and development of religious pluralism in the U.S.), rather than in India with Jainism, Sikhism, Islam, Hinduism, etc.

-This attempt in the modern Western economy produced a superficial popular demand for a general spirituality that has become through the 60s commercialized, and a mockery.
-Then, they say of Theosophy, that it is merely a petri-dish of religions.
-The mistakes the Post-Blavatsky Theosophical Society made did nothing to help against this perception.
-Theosophist, W.Q.
-Judge warned this would happen and did not welcome the prospect of such a future and the exploitation of the West in the form of Eastern spirituality, which unfortunately, to the waste of his eloquent speech came true.
+This attempt in the modern Western economy produced a superficial popular demand for a general spirituality that became commercialized through the 60s and a target of Christian Evangelicals.
+Then, it is said of Theosophy, that it is merely a petri-dish of religions.
+The mistakes made by later Theosophists did nothing to help against this perception.
+Irish-American Theosophist, W.Q.
+Judge warned this would happen, and did not welcome the prospect of such a future and the exploitation of the West in the form of Eastern spirituality, which unfortunately to the waste of his eloquent speech came true.
 We cannot leave it as unfortunate as it has developed thus far, which means we must continue developing Western notions of religion and spirituality.
 But we cannot do this halfway deluding ourselves, that we’re above what happens in the world, and the effects our ideas may have upon them.